 On May 10, 2023, iBio CDMO and Woodforest entered into a fifth amendment to the Credit Agreement (the "Fifth Amendment"), which within the Fifth Amendment Woodforest agreed to: (i) waive our obligation to deliver to Woodforest an executed copy of a Purchase Agreement for the sale of the Facility no later than April 14, 2023 and, (ii) release \$500,000 of the \$3,000,000 being held in a Company account at Woodforest when the outstanding principal amount is reduced to \$10,000,000 and for each additional \$2,500,000 reduction of the outstanding principal amount, an additional \$750,000 will be released from the Company account at Woodforest.
-In addition, starting on the effective date of the Fifth Amendment, the interest on the Term Loan increased to 5.25%, and the Term Loan shall further accrue interest, payable in-kind and added to the balance of the outstanding principal amount at a fixed rate per annum equal to (a) 1.00%, if the Facility is sold on or before June 30, 2023, (b) 2.00% if the Facility is sold after June 2023, but on or before September 30, 2023, or (c) 3:00%, if the Facility is sold after September 30, 2023, or (x) \$125,000, if the Facility is sold after June 2023, but on or before June 30, 2023, (y) \$100,000 if the Facility is sold after June 2023, but on or before June 30, 2023, (y) \$100,000 if the Facility is sold after June 2023, but on or before June 30, 2023, (y) \$100,000 if the Facility is sold after June 2023, but on or before June 30, 2023, (y) \$100,000 if the Facility is sold after June 2023, but on or before June 30, 2023, (y) \$100,000 if the Facility is sold after June 2023, but on or before June 30, 2023, (y) \$100,000 if the Facility is sold after June 2023, but on or before September 30, 2023, or (x) \$125,000, if the Facility is sold after June 2023, but on or before September 30, 2023, or (x) \$125,000, if the Facility is sold after June 2023, but on or before September 30, 2023, or (x) \$125,000, if the Facility is sold after June 2023, but on or before September 30, 2023, or (x) \$125,0 the acceleration of maturity of the Term Loan pursuant to the Credit Agreement, provided that (i) iBio CDMO shall deliver an executed copy of a Purchase Agreement for the sale of the Facility within one business day after entry into the Sixth Amendment, and (ii) if the Facility is not sell on or before December 1, 2023, iBio CDMO will pay a fee in the amount of \$20,000 upon the earlier of the date of the closing or the Maturity Date.
+In addition, starting on the effective date of the Fifth Amendment, the interest on the Term Loan increased to 5.25%, and the Term Loan shall further accrue interest, payable in-kind and added to the balance of the outstanding principal amount at a fixed rate per annum equal to (a) 1.00%, if the Facility is sold on or before June 30, 2023, (b) 2.00% if the Facility is sold after June 2023, but on or before September 30, 2023, or (c) 3:00%, if the Facility is sold after September 30, 2023, or not sold prior to the maturity date.
+The Company also agreed to pay Woodforest after in the amount of (x) \$75,000 if the Facility is sold on or before June 30, 2023, (y) \$100,000 if the Facility is sold after June 2023, but on or before September 30, 2023, or (x) \$125,000, if the Facility is sold after September 30, 2023, or not sold prior to the maturity date.
+As of the date of the filing of this Quarterly Report on Form 10-Q, the Company is not in negotiations on a Purchase Agreement with a potential buyer of the Facility.

+On September 18, 2023, iBio CDMO and Woodforest entered into a sixth amendment to the Credit Agreement (the "Sixth Amendment"), pursuant to which Woodforest agreed to modify the Maturity Date to the earlier of December 31, 2023, or the acceleration of maturity of the Term Loan pursuant to the Credit Agreement, provided that (i) iBio CDMO shall deliver an executed copy of a Purchase Agreement for the sale of the Facility within one business day after entry into the Sixth Amendment, and (ii) if the Facility is not sell on or before December 1, 2023, iBio CDMO will pay a fee in the amount of \$20,000 upon the earlier of the date of the closing or the Maturity Date.
 In addition, if the closing and funding of the Purchase Agreement does not occur on or before December 1, 2023, iBio CDMO will permit Woodforest to obtain an appraisal of iBio CDMO's real estate, including the Facility, at the cost of iBio CDMO.